 OPEN TO MEMBERS & GUESTS

-The Arts Club will honor the late William Bristor, friend and benefactor to the Club, with the annual dinner featuring opera.
+The 2021 to 2022 Season opening event honoring the late William "Bill" Bristor, friend and benefactor to the Club.

 A reservation is required for dinner by 5 pm the day before.